 Established in 1953, we are an active community association of volunteers working to preserve and enhance our neighborhoods and the wonderful quality of life we are fortunate to enjoy here.
 The RRLRAIA is managed by an elected board of governors which directs the activities of several committees.
-Our executive director maintains close contact with local government and law enforcement officials.
+Our executive administrator maintains close contact with local government and law enforcement officials.
 Our office is located in the historic Rider House across from the Riderwood Post Office on Bellona Avenue.

 What does the RRLRAIA do?